Bimodular continuous attractor neural networks with static and moving stimuli: Introduction

-The single-module CANNs have been studied extensively \cite{Fung1,Fung2,Fung3,Fung4}.
-Nevertheless, our brain receives signals from more than one channels, such as visual, auditory, vestibular, olfactory, and so on.
-Experiments have found that the brain is organized in different modules, each playing a certain role in processing the information the brain receives \cite{Zhou1,Driver}.
-However, different modules in the brain interact with each other, enabling it to integrate the information it collects to get a comprehensive picture of the surroundings \cite{Fe,St}.
-Multisensory information processing has been investigated extensively in areas such as visual-auditory \cite{Ja}, visual-vestibular \cite{Wenhao1} or other kinds of combinations \cite{Er}.
-In this paper, we generalize the single-module CANNs to bimodular structure, to simulate and explore the interactions between different sensory modalities in the brain.
-Compared with the single-module CANNs, bimodular networks are able to process information coming from different sensory modalities separately or simultaneously.
-As shown in this paper, by applying distinct inputs, the bimodular CANNs respond diversely.
-Furthermore, the couplings between the two neural modules also play vital roles during the information processing, especially when tracking a moving stimulus in one modality and a static stimulus in the other \cite{Fung5,Fung6,He1}.
+Based on the interaction between different modules, the brain is able to integrate its collected information to get a comprehensive picture of the surroundings \cite{fetsch2013bridging, stanford2005evaluating}.
+Multisensory information processing was investigated extensively in areas such as visual-auditory \cite{jaekl2007auditory}, visual-vestibular \cite{zhang2016decentralized} or other kinds of combinations \cite{ernst2002humans}.
+Thus, the purpose of this paper is to give a comprehensive picture of the dynamical and static properties of bimodular CANNs in a broad range of parameters such as reciprocal couplings, input strengths and disparities, which have not been done systematically before.
+In this paper, we focus on the study of the bimodular CANN structure, simulating the dynamics of the network and exploring their behaviors in multisensory information processing due to the interactions between two neural modules.
+Compared with single-module CANNs, bimodular networks are able to process information coming from different sensory modalities separately or simultaneously.
+As shown in this paper, by applying distinct inputs, the responses of the bimodular CANNs are very diverse.
+Furthermore, the couplings between the two neural modules play vital roles during information processing, either responding to two static stimuli or tracking a moving stimulus in one modality and a static stimulus in the other \cite{fung2009tracking, fung2015fluctuation, wang2015rich}.

-\parskip=0pt We compared the theoretical predictions of the bimodular CANNs with the experiments in which different sensory modalities are involved during information processing, e.g., sensory illusions \cite{La1,La2,La3}.
-In this paper we study the Motion-Bounce Illusion experiment, which incorporates visual and auditory sensory modalities \cite{La4,Se,Ja}, and show that sensory inputs from one modality can affect the perception of stimuli in another modality, consistent with experimental results.
+The rest of the paper is organized as follows.
+After describing the network architecture in Section \ref{SectionII}, we discuss in Section III the network response when the inputs are static, and in Section IV when one input is static and the other moving.
+Section V consists of a comparison of network behaviors in the presence and absence of recurrent couplings.
+The paper is concluded in Section VI.
+The Appendix contains calculations of bump positions and heights providing supporting results in the main text.